bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 --------------

-I also implemented results on MNIST, CIFAR10, and CELEBA using similar preprocessing and setup to [1] (main horizontal flips and cropping for CELEBA).
+I also implemented results on MNIST, CIFAR10, and CELEBA using similar preprocessing and setup to [1] (horizontal flips for all of them and cropping for CELEBA).
 The bits / dim for the experiments are shown in Table 1 with the comparison to [1] (and another normalizing flow model GLOW in the case of MNIST).